mcdejonge/rs/README.md

 2. Next, open one of the demo files in your Racket editing environment of choice and run it.
 If you've set up everything correctly you should be hearing a simple sequence.

    rs has been tested with DrRacket and with Emacs running racket-mode.
 When using DrRacket, make sure to disable debugging (Language -> Choose Language -> The Racket Language -> No debugging or profiling).
 Even with debugging disabled timing in DrRacket is quite sloppy (see "Performance" above) so your best bet is probably to run rs in a REPL in a terminal and to copy and paste commands into it from your editor of choice.

 3. Time to start exploring.
 There are a couple of demo files you can examine to see how rs works.
 There's also a file called rs-live.rkt that you can load and modify to start doing live coding.

 Have fun!

+## Changelog

+* **2020-05-10**
+  * **New feature**: Sequences within sequencesa

+    You can now nest sequences, like this:

+    ```racket
+  (define hihats (list hc
+                       ho
+                       hc
+                       (list hh hh hh)))
+    ```

+    A new demo, rs-demo-drums.rkt shows off this feature.
+  * Timing code has been slimmed down, which hopefully increases performance.
+  * rs-util.rkt now exposes (rs-util-set-diag-mode #t|#f) and (rs-util-diag message .args ) so you can have an idea about what rs is doing.
+  * Demos have been put into a separate directory.
+* **2020-05-03** Some cleanup of the demos
+* **2020-05-01** Initial release